プラチナのダイヤリングとゴールドのダイヤリング

 5. Summary

-- White gold : For those who want a look similar to platinum but at a lower cost.
+• White gold : For those who want a look similar to platinum but want to keep costs down.

 Each material has its own characteristics, so you can choose according to your preference.
-Please take your time to think about which material is best for you.
-An engagement ring is an important purchase that you will only make once in your life, so make a choice that you are satisfied with and create wonderful memories.
+Take your time to think about which material is best for you.
+An engagement ring is an important purchase that you will only make once in your lifetime, so make sure you make a satisfactory choice and create wonderful memories.

-*Note: Due to the recent increase in the price of palladium, the material used in white gold, DIALLURE has set the same price for each material as of December 2024.
+*Note: Due to the recent rise in the price of palladium, the material used in white gold, DIALLURE has set the same price for each material as of December 2024.